PAOK FC: Foundation and early years (1926–1939)

+Greco-Italian War and World War II (1939–1945)

-On 28 May 1939, PAOK competed for first time in a Greek Cup final against AEK Athens and were defeated 2–1 at Apostolos Nikolaidis Stadium.
+On 28 May 1939, PAOK competed for first time in a Greek Cup final against AEK Athens and were defeated 2–1 at Leoforos Alexandras Stadium.
 The following season, PAOK won the Northern Greece Championship and reached the two-legged final of the Panhellenic Championship, but they lost 5–3 on aggregate to AEK.

 The declaration of the Greco-Italian War caused mobilization in Greece and ended every sport activity.
-PAOK football players recruited to Hellenic Army and two of them died on duty.
-Goalkeeper Nikolaos Sotiriadis and left defender Georgios Vatikis.
-They are both among the four Greek footballers who took their last breath on the front.
-The others were Spyridon Kontoulis of AEK and Mimis Pierrakos of Panathinaikos.
-Georgios Vatikis, who was the first Greek athlete to fall on the Greek-Italian front, served as a warrant officer.
+PAOK football players recruited to Hellenic Army and two of them died on duty: left defender Georgios Vatikis and goalkeeper Nikolaos Sotiriadis.
+They were among four Greek footballers who died in the war (the others were Spyridon Kontoulis of AEK and Mimis Pierrakos of Panathinaikos).
+Georgios Vatikis, the first Greek athlete to fall on the Greek-Italian front, served as a warrant officer.
 He was 22 years old when he died in Battle of Morava–Ivan.
 After his death, Vatikis was honorarily promoted to lieutenant and awarded the Silver Cross of Valour and the Homeland of Gratitude.
 Nikolaos Sotiriadis, who played from 1932 until 1940 for PAOK, died on 28 January 1941 in Kleisura, fighting with the rank of Sergeant for the 5th Infantry Regiment.
 He was 33 years old.